Enki--/Ops-Setup/README.md

 /etc/
     .zshrc
-        Config for zshrc, updated for better history and to display time on the prompt terminator
+        - Config for zshrc, updated for better history and to display time on the prompt

+    terminator
-        outsets out profiles to match the required colors
+        - Auto sets our profiles to match the required colors